 SunJack CampLight USB Bulb: This 4 Watt USB LED light is bright and ultra portable at just over 3.5 ounces.
 It is highly durable – shatter, shock, and vibration resistant.
 Will fully illuminate a tent at night.
 Power it from any standard USB source – compatible with all USB wall plugs, USB batteries, and laptops.

 Ultra Bright LED Lantern – Collapsible: I admit to now owning 3 of these collapsible lanterns.
 It uses 30 different LEDS and is powered by 3 AA batteries, including rechargeables.
 Instead of a switch, you turn it on by extending the lantern from its collapsed condition.
 With a lifetime warranty and over 1,350 close to perfect ratings, I can see why this is popular.
-Currently $9.99 with free Prime shipping.
-There is also a 2-pack for $15.99.
+Currently with free Prime shipping.

 Tac Force TF-705BK Tactical Assisted Opening Folding Knife 4.5-Inch Closed: This is a newcomer to the list.
-It is currently priced at less than $8 and is ranked the #1 best seller in hunting knives.
+Is ranked the #1 best seller in hunting knives.
 The reviews raved about this knife so I bought one and can recommend it.
 See my review: The Inexpensive Tac-Force Speedster Outdoor Knife.

 LifeStraw Personal Water Filter: FREE SHIPPING!
 The LifeStraw is considered the most advanced, compact, ultra light personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2 oz. making it perfect for the prepper.
 For more information, see my LifeStraw review.